-In FY 2015, DOEE launched the Stormwater Database to manage submission, review, and inspection of Stormwater Management Plans, Erosion and Sediment Control Plans, and Green Area Ratio Plans.
-The database also calculates and tracks discounts in the RiverSmart Rewards program and eligibility for the Stormwater Retention Credit Program.
+In FY 2015, DOEE launched the Stormwater Database to track projects that reduce pollution from stormwater runoff by managing submission, review, and inspection of Stormwater Management Plans, Erosion and Sediment Control Plans, and Green Area Ratio Plans.
 As required by Section 4.1.2 of the MS4 Permit, the database tracks each site's regulatory obligations and compliance, including off-site retention achieved with SRCs or payment of the in-lieu fee (ILF).

-The public uses the database to do the following:
+The public uses the Stormwater Database to do the following: